Vaccination Incentivization is Sweeping the Nation

 Vaccinated New Yorkers have the opportunity to receive special seating and discounted or free tickets to upcoming New York Yankees and New York City Football Club games, or cross the bridge and catch the Brooklyn Cyclones.
 On the other side of the country, Los Angeles County is incentivizing its residents with similar offerings, including entering citizens into sweepstakes to win season tickets to LA Lakers, Dodgers, Galaxy, and Kings games.

 Comparably, Washington State has announced that residents who receive at least one dose of the vaccine will be eligible to win tickets to Seattle Mariners, Sounders, Storm, and Seahawks games.
-They also have the opportunity to win sports-related SWAG like signed jerseys and balls.
+They also have the opportunity to win sports-related SWAG, such as signed jerseys and balls.

 Sit on the edge of your seat and not because of social distancing